lamindb.Storage¶

 --storage

-View the current default storage location in your compute session for writing artifacts:
+View the current default storage location for writing artifacts:

 import lamindb as ln ln.settings.storage